 Any time you borrow someone else’s work (words, images, video, audio) or ideas (info you didn’t know before you saw it, even if it’s paraphrased or re-interpreted), you MUST cite it (let your audience know which bits are borrowed).
 If you don’t, you are plagiarizing, which is a serious issue.

 Unsure of what is considered plagiarism?
-WHS Academic Integrity Policy
+Check out the WHS Academic Integrity Policy